MoonDusk1996/ai-discord-bot/README.md

 ## 💖Contributing

-Contributions are always welcome and you get some perks, see [The perks of being a donor](https://vercel.com/moondusk1996/mary-jane-website).
-Every donation will help keep the project active in addition to always keeping the project constantly evolving.
+Contributions are always welcome and help a lot.
+Visit [The perks of being a donor](https://vercel.com/moondusk1996/mary-jane-website), log in with your discord account and make a donation.
+With this you help us keep the project active and constantly evolving, in addition to guaranteeing some bonuses such as a special role on the official server and being able to execute commands directly in Mary Jane's DM.

 ## 📄License